-When fishing in Area 12 and 13 the following on-grounds catch reporting information must be reported during the fishery as specified in Conditions of 2017/2018 Salmon Area B Licence:
+When fishing in Area 12 and 13 the following on-grounds catch reporting information must be reported during the fishery as specified in Conditions of 2018/2019 Salmon Area B Licence:

-- 1) Start fishing report: Vessel masters must, prior to leaving for the fishing grounds, phone Archipelago Marine Research Ltd. (AMR) at 1-888-387-0007 and provide a start fishing report and announce their intention to fish by providing the following information to the catch reporting service provider: harvest log identification number, Salmon Licence Area, vessel master's name and Fisher Identification Number, intended fishing start date, time and areas to be fished. - 2) Daily catch reports: At the end of each fishing day prior to 08:00 hours of the next day and before any fish is landed, the vessel master must, as a condition of licence, record their catch information in their Salmon Logbook and report their catch by calling 1-888-387-0007. - End fishing report: Within 24 hours of the end of a fishing trip and prior to commencing a subsequent fishing trip, the vessel master shall phone 1-888-387-0007 to provide an End Fishing Report. - 4) Trip cancellation report: Should a vessel master decide not to fish after having obtained a Trip Identification Number (for a Start Fishing Report) the vessel master shall phone 1-888-387-0007 to provide a Trip Cancellation Report. - 5) Test-fishing zone catch reports: Additional catch reporting requirements may be in effect while fishing in the Test-Fishing Zones.
+- (1) Start fishing report: Vessel masters must, prior to leaving for the fishing grounds, phone Archipelago Marine Research Ltd. (AMR) at 1-888-387-0007 and provide a start fishing report and announce their intention to fish by providing the following information to the catch reporting service provider: harvest log identification number, a page number from the harvest log, Salmon Licence Area, vessel master's name and Fisher Identification Number, intended fishing start date, time and area fishing will begin. - (2) Daily catch reports: At the end of each fishing day prior to 08:00 hours of the next day and before any fish is landed, the vessel master must, as a condition of licence, record their catch information in their Salmon Logbook and report their catch by calling 1-888-387-0007. - (3) End fishing report: Within 24 hours of the end of a fishing trip and prior to commencing a subsequent fishing trip, the vessel master shall phone 1-888-387-0007 to provide an End Fishing Report. - (4) Trip cancellation report: Should a vessel master decide not to fish after having obtained a Trip Identification Number (for a Start Fishing Report) the vessel master shall phone 1-888-387-0007 to provide a Trip Cancellation Report not later than 72 hours following the time given on the Start fishing report as the intended time to start fishing. - (5) Test-fishing zone catch reports: Additional catch reporting requirements may be in effect while fishing in the Test-Fishing Zones.
 Please see Appendix 7D for more information.